neu-se/CS4530-CS5500-Spring-2021/assignments/hw2.md

 ```

-You can test your request handlers in two ways:
+You can test your request handlers in a few ways:
 1. By using Postman or Curl, as described in [the week 3 tutorial]({{ site.baseurl }}{% link tutorials/week3-apis.md %})
 1. By continuing the assignment to Part 2: implementing the REST client, and using your client to test your server
 1. By submitting your code to GradeScope, the autograder will test your server code.
+It will test your server using our reference client.

 ### Rubric Specification for Part 1
 Part 1 will account for 1/3 of your overall grade on this assignment.